 Interested in learning more about employee incentive programs, then check out our HR certification courses:

-Expanding on the previous incentive idea, it can be extremely motivating for an employee to also receive access to educational material on their hobbies or passions.
+Expanding on the previous incentive idea, it is motivating for an employee to also receive access to educational material on their hobbies or passions.

 Consider the following actions to provide employees with another route to personal growth:

-- Encourage them to take courses alongside their daily tasks, to expand their skills and knowledge in their areas of interest.
+- Encourage them to take courses alongside their day to day tasks, to expand their skills and knowledge in their areas of interest

 Courses for subjects such as music, media production, languages, and even astronomy are often more affordable when purchased as a batch subscription.